Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Introduction

 Cholesky factorization of a symmetric positive-definite square matrix $M = M^\top\in\mathbb{R}^{n\times n}$ represents $M$ as the unique product $R^\top R$, with an upper-triangular matrix $R$ with positive diagonal entries.
 Reverse Cholesky factorization produces an upper-lower factorization of the form $M = L^\top L$. $QR$ is one of the most well-studied and widely used matrix factorizations, in particular in the form of so-called thin or reduced $QR$ factorization, which allows the representation of a matrix $M\in\mathbb{R}^{m\times n}$ in terms of a product of a matrix $Q\in\mathbb{R}^{m\times n}$ with orthonormal columns and an upper-triangular matrix $R\in\mathbb{R}^{n\times n}$.
 This factorization is unique up to a {\em phase}, or a diagonal matrix $D\in\mathbb{R}^{n\times n}$ with entries $\pm 1$, since $QR = QDDR$ and the matrices $QD$ and $DR$ are respectively also orthogonal and upper-triangular.
 The $QL$ factorization is defined analogously, where the matrix $L$ now is lower-triangular.
 For orthogonal-triangular matrix factorizations, we shall impose uniqueness by adopting the {\em positive phase} convention in $L$ and $R$, whereby $L_{i,i} > 0$ and $R_{i,i}>0$, $\forall i$.

 In this work, we shall find it convenient to work with the infinite-dimensional analogues of Cholesky, reverse Cholesky, $QR$ and $QL$ factorizations.
 In a computing environment, one can represent infinite-dimensional linear operators as cached adaptive arrays~\cite{Olver-Townsend-57-14}, and this is facilitated and simplified in the case of banded operators.
-There is a distinction between Cholesky and $QR$ on the one hand and reverse Cholesky and $QL$ on the other, where finite sections of the former are {\em computable}, while finite sections of the latter are {\em not}.
+There is a distinction between Cholesky and $QR$ on the one hand and reverse Cholesky and $QL$ on the other, where finite sections of the former are {\em computable} (that is, with a finite number of operations), while finite sections of the latter are {\em not}.
 By perturbative arguments, we shall show in \S \ref{section:infinitealgorithms} when we expect (larger) finite section methods to approximate the true finite sections of the non-computable matrix factorizations.

 If $A:\ell^2\to\ell^2$ is a bounded invertible linear operator, then $A = QR$, where $Q$ is not only an isometry\footnote{We use $\top$ to denote the adjoint operator, to emphasise that our function spaces are over the reals.}, $Q^\top Q = I$, but also orthogonal, $QQ^\top = I$, and $R$ is upper-triangular, bounded, and invertible.
 We refer the reader to~\cite{Deift-Li-Tomei-64-358-85,Hansen-254-2092-08,Colbrook-Hansen-143-17-19} for further details.
-If $A$ is banded and unbounded, then a $QR$ factorization still exists with an isometric $Q$ because it is independent of the diagonal column scaling to bound $A D:\ell^2\to\ell^2$.
+If $A$ is banded and unbounded, then a $QR$ factorization still exists with an isometric $Q$ because it is independent of a diagonal column scaling, say $D$, such that $A D:\ell^2\to\ell^2$.
 If $A$ has dense column space, then $Q$ is also orthogonal as $Q$ and $A$ must have the same range, a fact that was used in~\cite{Aurentz-Slevinsky-410-109383-20}.
 Moreover, the diagonal column scaling shows that the upper-triangular operator $R$ is unbounded with the same growth as $A$.

 Cholesky and reverse Cholesky factorizations may be extended analogously to the infinite-dimensional case, but there is a subtlety to the $QL$ factorization.
 For $QL$ to exist with orthogonal $Q$, it is sufficient\footnote{For non-invertible $A$ it is unclear under what conditions a $QL$ factorization exists or indeed is unique.} that $A$ be invertible~\cite{Webb-Thesis-17}.